humanbeing7562/Nasdaq-ITCH-market-simulator/README.md

 # Nasdaq TotalView-ITCH5.0 Market Data Simulator

-Market data feed handler simulator parsing real Nasdaq ITCH 5.0 data over reconstructed MoldUDP64 transport, with an LMAX Disruptor-style (Thompson, 2011) shared-memory ring buffer feeding gating and non-gating consumers into per-instrument order book construction.
+Market data feed handler simulator parsing real Nasdaq ITCH 5.0 data over reconstructed MoldUDP64 transport, with an LMAX Disruptor-style shared-memory ring buffer feeding gating and non-gating consumers into per-instrument order book construction.
 Built in Python as a learning vehicle for production feed handler architecture — not a performance claim.

 The modules created will be as follows in order to create a full market data feed handler: